Naereen/web-sphinx/index_en.rst

 I am **Lilian Besson**, a **French** student at ENS de Cachan, a *French* University, near Paris.

-In 2011/2012 I graduated two different Bachelors of Science (both *magna cum laude*), and in 2012/2013 I graduated two first half of Masters of Science, in *mathematics* and *Computer Science* (again, both with *magna cum laude*).

 In 2013/2014, I am preparing the French `agregation <http://agreg.org/>`_ exam, to eventually become a Maths teacher in “classes préparatoires”.

+In 2012/2013 I graduated two first half of Masters of Science, in *mathematics* and *Computer Science* (again, both with *magna cum laude*), and in 2011/2012 I graduated two different Bachelors of Science (both *magna cum laude*),

 Contact addresses
 ^^^^^^^^^^^^^^^^^